-Even so, it’s hard not to feel nervous when the markets bounce around like they did the past month.
-But evidence shows that it’s all too easy to let bad feelings translate into poor investing.
-The next time markets are turbulent, keep these lessons in mind:
+Even so, it’s hard not to feel nervous when the markets bounce around.
+But evidence shows that it’s all too easy to let bad feelings translate into poor investing behavior.
+The next time markets are turbulent, keep these four lessons in mind.

-If only predicting stock market movements was as easy as seeing what it did last month.
-Betting that one month of bad returns will be followed by another is a losing strategy, to the tune of about 6.9 percent, on average.
+If only predicting stock market movements was as easy as seeing what it did over the past week.
+Betting that one week or month of bad returns will be followed by another is a losing strategy, to the tune of about 6.9%, on average.

 Monthly returns after market gains or losses in the S&P 500 since 1950: